Statutory interpretation: Substantive canons

-In construing an ambiguous criminal statute, the court should resolve the ambiguity in favor of the defendant.
+In construing an ambiguous criminal statute, a court should resolve the ambiguity in favor of the defendant.
 See McNally v.
 United States; Muscarello v.
-U.S. (declining to apply the rule of lenity); Evans v.
-U.S.; Scarborough v.
-U.S.; United States v.
-Santos (2008).
-This is almost a junior version of the vagueness doctrine, and can be used for both criminal or civil penalty.
+United States (declining to apply the rule of lenity); Evans v.
+United States; Scarborough v.
+United States]l; and United States v.
+Santos.
+This is similar to a junior version of the vagueness doctrine, and can be used for either criminal or civil penalty.